noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.verbose.md

 ### source files

 - source code files end with `.sol`
+- the file should always start with an SPDX license identifier
+  - the compiler doesnt validate the license is part of the SPDX list, but it does include the supplied stringin the bytecode metadata
+  - solidity follows the npm recommendation (see link)
 - can contain an arbitrary number of contract definitions, import, pragma, and `using for` directives and struct, enum, function, error and constant ariable definitions

 ### keywords, globals, etc